avcton/lecture-notes/content/index.md

 > [!quote] Explore **literature** which may help you out in your studies.

-You can find the following courses in here:
+You can find the following key courses in here:

 1. [Accounting and Finance](Accounting-and-Finance/index.md)
 2. [Algorithms](Algorithms/index.md)